reactive-systems/icedude/README.md

 | ```-e```                        | Perform a chip erease.                                               |
 | ```-h```                        | Print this help and exit.                                            |
 | ```-v```                        | Quiet output.                                                        |

-## Note

-Reading an image from the device is not supported yet.